Video: Momentus Capital’s Senate Testimony Champions Community Advantage for Small Business Support

 The Beginning (2011-2013)

 Capital Impact Partners entered the Detroit market in 2011 at the invitation of the Kresge Foundation and the Living Cities Foundation, who were gathering partners to focus on Detroit’s redevelopment.
-On top of the impacts of the Great Recession, Detroit residents of color had experienced particular disinvestment for decades.
 The first project Capital Impact participated in was the Woodward Corridor Reinvestment Fund, a $30 million fund to finance real estate development in Downtown and Midtown.
 Investors in the fund included MetLife, Inc.; PNC Bank; Prudential; Calvert Foundation; Living Cities; and the Max M. & Marjorie S. Fisher Foundation.

 Scott Sporte: The process that brought us to Detroit was a long and deliberate one.
 It began with a phone call from the Kresge Foundation inviting us to be a part of the Living Cities Integration Initiative, along with Midtown Detroit, the vanguard community development corporation in the North End, and a couple of other partners.
 The Integration Initiative sought to drive reinvestment along the Woodward Corridor and generate benefits for area residents.
 And we just began by touring the area and seeing what made the most sense and the ways that we could use our capital to help advance development in Detroit over time.

-Melinda Clemons: There were just decades of disinvestment in the city of Detroit.
-And so there was a real need for capital, and one of those needs was for real estate capital.
+Melinda Clemons: There was a real need for capital in Detroit, and one of those needs was for real estate capital.
 Even if a developer could cobble together financing to get a construction project completed, they didn’t have the resources for permanent loans, so they could hold their projects long-term.
 And it wasn’t unique.
 At the time, there were a lot of organizations that had that challenge.

 Scott Sporte: We just began by touring the area and seeing what made the most sense and the ways that we could use our capital to help advance development in Detroit over time.
 We were a national organization, and at the time, we hadn’t really focused on individual places.
 So to move into a place and commit to a particular city, especially at a time when Detroit was having difficult times coming out of the last recession, took a lot of conversation and a lot of thinking about how we wanted to position ourselves.